How to Work from Home and Stay Productive

 Our homes are often filled with different distractions compared to those we might be used to filtering out at the workplace.
 Instead of the telephone going off and receptionists coming by with the mail, your home might be filled with the sounds of:

 - a contractor rattling around in the upstairs apartment

 All of these distractions can be annoying and progress impeding.
 It’s a good idea to come up with a playlist of relaxing and concentration boosting tracks so you can get into the zone and focus on work for a couple of hours.
 This state of flow is great not only for your productivity but also for your enjoyment of your job.

 You can use music to brainstorm remote work goals or projects, finish a task already begun, or start the day on time instead of letting yourself slowly ramp up to a state of top productivity.

 It can be tough to know where you are with your daily progress when your boss isn’t coming by for a regular status check.
 But you can be your own boss by keeping a list of your daily tasks or objectives and keeping it close at hand.
 If you struggle to stay on track, sign up for online “bootcamps” with an accountability buddy to stay on track.

+How to be productive at home may be difficult, but with a list, you can make it easier.
 Every time you complete a task or make progress on a major project, check something off the list.
 This is great not only to make sure you don’t backtrack or forget something, but also for your personal satisfaction.
 Many of us are motivated by completing the day's work and seeing numbers go up or boxes get checked.
 Indulge in that instinct and make your own progress reports to complete.